wpilibsuite/frc-characterization/README.md

 Prerequisites (PC)
 ------------------

-The following is required to use the data_logger.py/data_analyzer.py scripts for all of the characterization tools included in this repository:
+The following is required to use the data logging/analysis facilities included in this repository:

 * Install Python 3.6 on your data gathering computer that will be connected to the robot's network
-* Once finished, install pynetworktables, matplotlib, scipy, frccontrol, and statsmodels

-On Windows the command to install pynetworktables, matplotlib, scipy, frccontrol and statsmodels is as follows:

-    py -3 -m pip install pynetworktables matplotlib scipy frccontrol statsmodels
+* Install `characterization-tool` from PyPI.
+If you're on Windows, run `py -3 -m pip install characterization-tool`

 Prerequisites (Robot)
 ---------------------